influxdata/docs-v2/content/influxdb/v2.1/install.md

 ## Start InfluxDB

-If InfluxDB was installed as a systemd service, systemd will manage starting and stopping the `influxd` daemon and no further action is required.
-If the binary was manually downloaded and added to the system `$PATH`, the `influxd` daemon can be started using the following command:
+If InfluxDB was installed as a systemd service, systemd manages the `influxd` daemon and no further action is required.
+If the binary was manually downloaded and added to the system `$PATH`, start the `influxd` daemon with the following command:

 ```bash
 influxd